dongyang0122/MR-RATE/data-preprocessing/docs/dataset_guide.md

 ## 5. Forithmus/MR-RATE-atlas — Atlas Space

 The center modality from each study is registered to the [MNI152 ICBM 2009c Nonlinear Symmetric](https://nist.mni.mcgill.ca/icbm-152-nonlinear-atlases-2009/) atlas using [ANTs](https://github.com/antsx/ants).
 All co-registered moving modalities are then propagated to atlas space using the composed transform, putting every volume in the study into a standardized coordinate system for group-level analyses and cross-patient comparisons.
-For registration, the following parameters are used: `Rigid` transform, `linear` interpolation and `Mattes` (Mattes mutual information) metric are used.
+The following registration parameters are used: `Rigid` transform, `linear` interpolation, and `Mattes` (Mattes mutual information) metric.

 ### Repository layout on Hugging Face